rpearce/skeleton-Sass/README.md

 ## Working with Sass
 I recommend using [CodeKit](http://incident57.com/codekit/) with Sass, CoffeeScript, JS, and really even any type of front-end dev.
-However, If you prefer compiling the Sass from the command line, you can do this:
+However, If you prefer compiling the Sass from the command line, you can do this (assuming you have rubygems installed):

+    $ gem install sass
     $ sass --watch stylesheets/sass/:stylesheets/css --style compressed

 ## To-Do